AlexMitcul/philosophers/README.md

 Once a thread has finished accessing the resource, it releases the mutex lock by calling a mutex function, which frees the lock and allows other threads to acquire it.
 By using mutexes, programmers can write multithreaded programs that are thread-safe, efficient, and free from synchronization issues.

-### Ok, I really need to user mutex?
+### Ok, do I really need to use mutex?

 Short answer:

-Yes, for every variable that one of your threads will write some data in that variable and other thread will be read/write data from there, you need to protect access to this variable using mutex.
+Yes, for every variable that one of your threads will write some data in that variable, and the other thread will read/write data from there, you need to protect access to this variable using a mutex.

 Long answer: